 Talking of misguided folk, the Jedi Church is now a well-established, if largely online, organisation in several Anglo countries.
 Indeed, more than 2% of Brighton declared their religion as Jedi during the UK's last census, and the Jedi faith has been mentioned in the British Parliament.
 "The Jedi Church recognises that there is one all powerful force that binds all things in the universe together, and accepts people from all walks of life, from all over the universe as members of our religion."
 However, the Church, perhaps torn by online schism, has yet to officially declare 4th May as sacred.

 In 2009, Daniel Jones, who founded The Church of Jediism with his brother Barney, was removed from a Tesco supermarket in Bangor, North Wales, for refusing to remove his hood on a religious basis.
 Amusingly, a spokesperson for the supermarket is later quoted as saying, "He hasn't been banned.
 Jedis are very welcome to shop in our stores although we would ask them to remove their hoods.
 Obi-Wan Kenobi, Yoda and Luke Skywalker all appeared hoodless without ever going over to the Dark Side and we are only aware of the Emperor as one who never removed his hood."

-If you're choosing to celebrate today, we're proposing a drink that's just a bit more sophisticated than those served in the Chalmun's Cantina, the famous "Star Wars bar" on the planet of Tattooine, a Starry Night, an unusual, adult and aromatic blend of wine, pear and anise.
-Or, given the special religious significance of today, you may prefer a Darth Jäger.
+If you're choosing to celebrate today, we're proposing a Darth Jäger.
+Or you may prefer a drink that's just a bit more sophisticated than those served in the Chalmun's Cantina, the famous "Star Wars bar" on the planet of Tattooine, a Starry Night, an unusual, adult and aromatic blend of wine, pear and anise.
 May The Fourth Be With You!